 18. Is there a cost for sources such as LinkedIn Learning?
 (Will there be free and pay learning sources and a way to manage costs?)

 Yes there will be a cost for most of the content from third party sources such as LinkedIn Learning.
-Your organization will need to have a license to be able to show that content through Viva Learning.
+Although there are about 125 courses from LinkedIn Learning available for free.
+Your organization will need to have a license to show any premium LinkedIn Learning content through Viva Learning.

 19. Will LinkedIn Learning HUB have more LMS features like tracking learning for individuals or groups (HUB I believe is an upcoming addition to LinkedIn Learning- just wondering if you knew how that would interact a Viva)